ivnvxd/pyquest/markdown/12_common_practices.md

     main()
 ```

-#### PEP 8 <a id="pep-8"></a>
+### PEP 8 <a id="pep-8"></a>

-PEP 8, or Python Enhancement Proposal 8, is the style guide for Python code, establishing a set of rules and best practices for formatting Python code.
+_PEP 8_, or Python Enhancement Proposal 8, is the style guide for Python code, establishing a set of rules and best practices for formatting Python code.
 Its primary goal is to improve the readability and consistency of Python code across the vast Python ecosystem.
 Since Python places a significant emphasis on readability and simplicity, adhering to PEP 8 can make your code more accessible to other Python developers.

-Key Highlights of PEP 8:
+_Key Highlights of PEP 8:_

 - **Indentation**: Use 4 spaces per indentation level.
 Avoid using tabs, or configure your editor to convert tabs to spaces.
 - **Line Length**: Limit all lines to a maximum of 79 characters for code and 72 for comments and docstrings to improve readability on smaller displays.
 - **Imports**: Should be on separate lines and grouped in the following order: standard library imports, related third party imports, and local application/library specific imports, with a blank line between each group.